 The capital of the Plan is represented by the net assets available for benefits.
 The main objective of the defined benefit Plan is to ensure the security of the promised pension benefits under the Plan.
 The Plan fulfils its primary objective by adhering to specific investment policies outlined in its Statement of Investment Policies and Procedures (the "SIP&P"), which is reviewed annually by the Pension Committee.
-The Plan's risk managment strategy has not changed due to the COVID-19 pandemic.
-The Plan manages net assets available for benefits by engaging knowledgeable investment managers who are charged with the responsibility of investing existing funds and new funds (contributions) in accordance with the approved SIP&P. For the year ended June 30, 2021 the plan followed the most recently effective SIP&P which was amended effective December 17, 2020.
+The Plan manages net assets available for benefits by engaging knowledgeable investment managers who are charged with the responsibility of investing existing funds and new funds (contributions) in accordance with the approved SIP&P. For the year ended June 30, 2022 the Plan followed the most recently effective SIP&P which was amended effective October 28, 2021.
 The latest amendment to the SIP&P included updates to align with industry practice and to reflect regulatory requirements, as well as updates to eligible investments, manager mandates, and investment mix.

-The Plan's investment managers and other consultants as at June 30, 2021 are as follows:
+The Plan's investment managers and other consultants as at June 30, 2022 are as follows:

-Services Managers and Consultants Investment Consultant Aon Hewitt Associates

-Investment Managers BentallGreenOak (Canada) Limited Partnership

-BlackRock Asset Management Canada Limited BlackRock Institutional Trust Company, N.A.
-Jarislowsky Fraser & Company Limited Grantham, Mayo, van Otterloo & Company

-RBC Global Asset Management T.Rowe Price (Canada), Inc. State Street Global Advisors Limited Walter Scott & Partners Limited IFM Investors (US) LLC

-Mawer Investment Management Ltd.
+Services Investment Consultant Managers and Consultants Aon Hewitt Associates Investment Managers BentallGreenOak (Canada) Limited Partnership BlackRock Asset Management Canada Limited BlackRock Institutional Trust Company, N.A.
+Jarislowsky Fraser & Company Limited Grantham, Mayo, van Otterloo & Company RBC Global Asset Management T. Rowe Price (Canada), Inc. State Street Global Advisors Limited Walter Scott & Partners Limited IFM Investors (US) LLC Mawer Investment Management Ltd. Axium Infrastructure Actuary Mercer Human Resources Consulting Ltd. Custodian/Trustee CIBC Mellon Trust Company

-Axium Infrastructure

-Actuary Mercer Human Resources Consulting Ltd.

-Custodian/Trustee CIBC Mellon Trust Company

 Although there are no regulatory requirements relating to the level of net assets available for benefits, the funding to be maintained by the defined benefit Plan is determined through triennial actuarial valuations.
-No contributions remain past due as of June 30, 2021.
-The Pension Plan investments fell within the asset mix target ranges for the Plan as at June 30, 2021.
+No contributions remain past due as of June 30, 2022.
+The Pension Plan investments fell within the asset mix target ranges for the Plan as at June 30, 2022.